BACK TO ALL BLOGS

 If there is a choice, have you exhausted all other interventions?
 More specifically, have you tried pelvic floor physical therapy?
 As mentioned, Pelvic PT has a high success rate of treating complaints such as incontinence, prolapse pressure, and pelvic pain.

-If you can’t find (or afford) full Pelvic PT in person or online, consider an online wellness program from a reputable source (like me!) as a place to start.
+If you can’t find (or afford) full Pelvic PT in person or online, consider an online wellness program from a reputable source (like me--check out my online courses, HERE!) as a place to start.

 And, if Pelvic PT or the online wellness program doesn’t fully resolve your complaint, and you still end up needing surgery, you will be better connected with your body pre-surgically, and have healthier tissues entering surgery which is a very good thing for long term outcomes.